Bautistao2/EDA-and-Predictor-for-Probability-of-Worker-termination-/README.md

-# Probability of worker termination : Exploration Analysis Data, and predictor model :100:
+# Probability of worker termination : Exploratory Data Analysis, and predictor model :100:
 <div class=text-justify>
 HR analytics were performed using the data of a company.
 As a first step, the necessary libraries and dataset were imported to perform the EDA.
 Before beginning with the analysis, some data formatting was applying, as well.